FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 really great, so ergo - *I REGRET NOTHING*.

-My official last day of Fullstack was **Wednesday, August 26, 2015**, but I’ve been so busy getting ready for school and settling in back home, it’s been hard to focus on writing anything substantial.
+My official last day of Fullstack was **Wednesday, August 26, 2015**, but I've been so busy getting ready for school and settling in back home, it's been hard to focus on writing anything substantial.

-Anywho, the last week and 3 days of Fullstack was a bit of a whirlwind, with my uncle’s birthday and relatives coming over along with making sure the Capstone project looked presentable.
+Anywho, the last week and 3 days of Fullstack was a bit of a whirlwind, with my uncle's birthday and relatives coming over along with making sure the Capstone project looked presentable.

-As I’ve mentioned before, I worked on the Capstone project with only one other person - Joanna.
-She was pretty great to work with, and I’m actually pretty happy with what we were able to manage in such a short span of time.
+As I've mentioned before, I worked on the Capstone project with only one other person - Joanna.
+She was pretty great to work with, and I'm actually pretty happy with what we were able to manage in such a short span of time.